thomasrebele/casie/README.md

-CAT: Compare Annotations Tool
+Jecca: Joint Evaluation and Comparison of Co-reference and Annotations
 ==============

 About
 --------------
-CAT allows you to compare two or more annotated texts.
+Jecca allows you to compare two or more annotated texts.

 Setup
 --------------